Beech Creek (Clay County, Kentucky): Tributaries and post offices

 The Mount Welcome postoffice was established on 1849-08-29 by postmaster Reuben May, and closed in July 1852.

 The Tankersley postoffice was established on 1882-07-31 by husband and wife postmasters James Franklin Tankersley and Drucilla Tankersley.

 It was not named for themselves but for James' father, John M. Tankersley (born in 1810 and whose surname was spelled Tankisley in the 1870 census).

 Initially it was opposite the mouth of Beech Creek, moving downstream along Goose by 1.5 mi to Houchell Bend, and back up to Beech some time before the 1950s.

 It was back at Beech Creek by the time of its closure in 1977.

 The Cedral postoffice was established on 1901-04-10 by postmaster Thomas Jefferson Houchell.

 Initially 3.5 mi upstream along Beech, it moved downstream by 1/4 mi, closed in 1905, reopened on 1909-12-09 by postmaster Lucy Hounchell 1/2 mi upstream, and closed again in November 1913.

+In 1918 Jefferson Jones had a mine on a minor branch of Beech 4 mile upstream, and Thomas Gregory 4.125 mile upstream on Beech itself.

 Wildlife Area

+At the headwaters of Beech Creek is a gap that connects to the Hart Branch of Goose Creek.

-The 232 acre Beech Creak Wildlife area surrounding Bert T. Combs Lake at the headwaters of Beech Creek is adjacent to the Daniel Boone National Forest and is accessed by road from Littleton, Kentucky, although there are no roads within the wildlife area itself.
+The 232 acre Beech Creak Wildlife area surrounding Bert T. Combs Lake at the headwaters is adjacent to the Daniel Boone National Forest and is accessed by road from Littleton, although there are no roads within the wildlife area itself.

 It is 94% forest, 4% open land, and 2% open water.

+The Bert T. Combs lake was built in 1963 and was originally named the Beech Creek Lake.

+It covers 60 acre and was built to supply water to the city of Manchester, which is further along the road down Hart Branch past Littleton and along Goose Creek.